ConnerKT/projectprep1/README.md

 4.

 Kat
-1. My key strenghts are curiosity of all things and always wanting to learn more, being understanding and considerate of others, so I always am willing to hear other's ideas and feelings on things.
+1. My key strenghts are curiosity of all things and always wanting to learn more, and being empathetic, understanding, and considerate of others, so I always am willing to hear other's ideas and feelings on things.
-2.
+2. I will give it my all at all times and try to come up with good ideas and be always open to new ones from my team.
-3.
+3. I want to be able to help the team and not hold them back from my lack of skills in certain things and be able to show my skills in others, and support them and myself in any way possible.
-4.
+4. To approach the day to day work, I will ask questions when I need help and try to give answers to those who may also need help.

 # Conflict Plan